 Under the U.S. Basel III rules, the CET1 deduction threshold for MSRs, certain DTAs and investments in the capital of unconsolidated financial institutions is 25%.
-As of December 31, 2021, we did not meet the threshold for these additional capital deductions.
-MSRs or DTAs not deducted from CET1 capital are assigned a 250% risk weight and investments in the capital of unconsolidated financial institutions not deducted from CET1 capital are assigned an exposure category risk weight.
+As of March 31, 2022, we did not meet the threshold for these additional capital deductions.
+MSRs or certain DTAs not deducted from CET1 capital are assigned a 250% risk weight and investments in the capital of unconsolidated financial institutions not deducted from CET1 capital are assigned an exposure category risk weight.

 In reaction to the COVID-19 pandemic, the FRB and the other federal banking regulators adopted a final rule relative to regulatory capital treatment of ACL under CECL.
-This rule allowed electing banking organizations to delay the estimated impact of CECL on regulatory capital for a two-year period ending January 1, 2022, followed by a three-year transition period ending January 1, 2025 to phase-in the aggregate amount of the capital benefit provided during the initial two-year delay.
-As of December 31, 2021, the aggregate capital benefit provided during the initial two-year delay was \$384 million.
+This rule allows electing banking organizations to delay the estimated impact of CECL on regulatory capital for a two-year period ending December 31, 2021, followed by a three-year transition period ending December 31, 2024.
+The three-year transition period will phase-in the aggregate amount of capital benefit provided during the initial two-year delay.
+On December 31, 2021, the aggregate amount of capital benefit was \$384 million.
+The reduction in the capital benefit in 2022 is \$96 million, or 6 basis points.